What is the UCI Cyclo-Cross World Cup?

 Yes, Telenet is the Sponsor of the UCI World Cup series and is a cable and communications company from Belgium.
 Telenet is in charge of the television production and will transmit a video feed around the world.
 We have been informed by the UCI that NBC Sports Network has indicated they intend a full digital broadcast plus a 2 hour linear broadcast of the world cup.
 The UCI will also stream the event on their youtube chnnel and Telenet will provide a global feed for interested networls world wide.

-What is a Fondo?
 What is a Gravel Grinder?

 Will there be showers on site?